 Under the Massachusetts Wage Act, failure to pay all owed wages is considered wage theft and punishable by repayment of owed wages multiplied by three.
 As a court found in the 2020 case Furtado v.
 Republic Parking System, travel reimbursements are covered by that law, since a failure to reimburse travel expenses directly reduces wages.

-If you have employees in Massachusetts who travel using a personal vehicle during the workday, then it is important to know how to properly reimburse their travel time beyond the normal commute.
-It can be a challenge to quantify the business use of a personal vehicle, but with the right tools you can keep your business compliant with Massachusetts labor laws and avoid costly complications from violations.
+If you have MA employees who use a personal vehicle during the workday, then it is important to properly reimburse their travel time beyond the normal commute.
+It can be a challenge to quantify the business use of a personal vehicle.
+However, the right practices can keep your business compliant with MA mileage reimbursement law.
+These practices can help you avoid costly violations.

-The Best Way to Reimburse Massachusetts Employees for Using their Personal Vehicle at Work
+How to Reimburse Massachusetts Employees for a Personal Vehicle

 The most time-consuming way to reimburse vehicle travel expenses is to have employees submit expense receipts.
 This method might work for employees who rarely drive during the workday.
 But for employees who travel weekly or daily, a simpler method is necessary.